 2. AED Units

 Automated External Defibrillators (AEDs) are life-saving portable units that must be protected from impact, weather and a host of other factors.
 An overmolded TPE layer reduces shock, provides a watertight seal, UV resistance and insulates the interior unit from the abuses that can occur in the fast-paced emergency environment where defibrillators are often used.
 Battery function is critical, so special housing must be engineered and sealed to ensure that moisture or dust particles don’t enter the chamber and cause corrosion.
-In light of a series of failures that prompted the FDA to tighten its regulatory review process for AEDs in recent years, a qualified injection molder with deep plastics engineering experience and clean room certification must be used to ensure compliance.
+In light of a series of failures that prompted the FDA to tighten its regulatory review process for AEDs in recent years, a qualified injection molder with deep plastics engineering experience and clean room capabilities must be used to ensure compliance.

 3. Electrical Applications